percona/pmm-doc/source/dashboards/dashboard.mysql-amazon-aurora-metrics.rst

    is a special query to simulate an instance crash, a disk failure, a disk congestion or a replica failure.
 It is a useful query for testing the system.

-.. _dashboard.mysql-amazon-aurora-metrics.amazon-aurora-problems:
+.. _dashboard-mysql-amazon-aurora-metrics.amazon-aurora-problems:

-`Amazon Aurora Problems <dashboard.mysql-amazon-aurora-metrics.html#amazon-aurora-problems>`_
+`Amazon Aurora Problems <dashboard-mysql-amazon-aurora-metrics.html#amazon-aurora-problems>`_
 ---------------------------------------------------------------------------------------------

 This metric shows different kinds of internal |amazon-aurora| |mysql| problems